-Because you have already created categories in the Gradebook, you will be able to assign the proper grade category to each activity during set up.
-When you add graded activities (such as quizzes, assignments, lesson activities, etc.) to your course, they are automatically tied to your Moodle Gradebook.
+After creating categories in the gradebook, you will be able to assign the proper grade category to each activity during set up.
+When you add graded activities (such as quizzes, assignments, lesson activities, etc.) to your course, they are automatically tied to your Moodle gradebook.

 The set up for each activity is different.
 Some activities are designed to allow grading, and some use ratings as a potential grading method.
-Other activities do not have a built-in grading system, but can be graded if desired by adding a manual grade item in the Gradebook.
+Other activities do not have a built-in grading system, but can be graded if desired by adding a manual grade item in the gradebook.